tomalley26/poetry-generator/README.md

 I then extract the nouns from the poem using spacy's token tags, and then use nltk.corpus with Wordnet to find synonyms and antonyms for those words.
 I then randomly choose a synonym or antonym to replace that noun with, and if a word is replaced, I add points to the poem's novelty score.
 The novelty score is loosely based on the distance from the original n-gram poem to the final outputted poem.

 The genetic algorithm repeats the above process of creating poems out of n-grams five times.
 Each poem, and its corresponding novelty score, is added to a dictionary.
-The genetic algorithm then takes the first poem in that dictionary, and 'evolves' it by comparison to the remaining poems in the dictionary.
+The genetic algorithm then takes the first poem in that dictionary, and 'evolves' it by crossover with the remaining poems in the dictionary.
 For each 'generation' (pair of poems), the algorithm chooses a random pivot point to split each poem on.
 It then calculates the novelty score of the top and bottom parts of each poem, and chooses the portion of each poem with the highest novelty score.
-These two portions are appending to each other to create a new poem that will go on to be part of the next generation.
+These two portions are appended to each other to create a new poem that will go on to be part of the next generation.

 In order to keep the length of the poems consistent, the produced poems are then shortened to (currently 5) lines.
 For future work, I would explore different ways to standardize poem length without devaluing the role that the lines below each pivot point have in the genetic algorithm.